sfunk02/clawcar/README.md

 * [Final Product](#Final_Product)

 ## Introduction
 For this project, we were assigned to create something that uses a robot arm.
 Our constraints consisted of 2 months of time and materials available in the lab or any materials that could be easily obtained.
-We had access to hardware, acrylic, a laser cutter, and 3D printers to create our robot.
+We had access to hardware, servos, motors, acrylic, a laser cutter, and 3D printers to create our robot.

 ## Planning_Stage